 As a psychologist and psychoanalyst, I have devoted my life to understanding others.
 In my effort to meet emotional experience – both my own and that of others— in the best way I possibly can, I have given a lot of thought to the nature of emotional understanding.
 Deep emotional understanding is direct comprehension grounded in intuition and empathy.
 It is informed by concept and theory, but it is not only, nor primarily, conceptual.

-Beyond extensive clinical study and experience, I have also spent years inquiring deeply about how “understanding” lives in my own experience.
+Beyond extensive clinical study and experience, I have also spent years inquiring deeply about how deep emotional understanding lives in my own experience.
 I offer the following ideas for your reflection:

-The psychological need to be understood is universal and basic to who we are as human beings.
+- The psychological need to be understood is universal and basic to who we are as human beings.
 “Understanding” has an important psychosocial function and is one of the basic moves in the dance of social communication and conversation.
-When there is a milieu of understanding and being understood, there is basic safety.

 - Understanding is a basic element of intimate connection and is what allows us to feel emotionally safe.
 To the extent that we feel accurately and empathically understood, we can trust and feel close to another.